 What is an EGD?

 EGD is a minimally invasive procedure that is generally performed as an outpatient procedure.
 The procedure does not require an incision, and generally has a quick recovery and a very low risk of complications.
 EGD is only one method used to treat and diagnose conditions of the esophagus, stomach and duodenum.
-You should discuss all of your options with your doctor or healthcare provider to best understand which option is right for you.
+Ask your doctor or healthcare provider about all of your options to understand which option is best for you.

 Other procedures that may be performed

-Your doctor may also recommend one or more additional procedures that can be performed during your esophagogastroduodenoscopy (EGD) to diagnose or treat certain conditions.
-Additional procedures or treatments will vary depending on your symptoms or diagnosis.
-Thefollowing procedures may be performed during the EGD procedure:
+Your doctor may recommend one or more additional procedures during your EGD to diagnose or treat certain conditions.
+The following procedures may be performed during the EGD procedure:

 - Botulinum toxin injection into the lower esophageal sphincter to relieve difficulty swallowing due to hypertensive lower esophageal sphincter